 At any given time during the last twenty years, we estimate that several thousand persons worldwide are using Tapestry of Grace.
 We have so loved watching this rich, colorful, and multi-dimensional community grow!
 Our users tend to be passionate about education, honest about their experience with Tapestry, and full of good ideas.
 They are also true teachers: they love to answer questions.

 To visit them, open the Community page and start exploring.
-You will find presentation specialists, Facebook groups, Instagram and YouTube, a forum (UNDER CONSTRUCTION), and a blog stuffed with articles (IN TRANSIT).
+You will find presentation specialists, Facebook groups, Instagram, YouTube, and a blog stuffed with articles (IN TRANSIT FROM OUR OLD WEBSITE).

 If you have any questions or concerns about our terms and conditions of purchase, please contact us!
 We will be happy to explain further.